 When I followed steps 1 through 3 before I ever started making any physical change, I started to love myself unconditionally again.
 Despite anything I could ever dislike about myself, I found no room for self-ridicule and condemnation.
 I am once again content with who I am as a plus size woman.

-I’ve learned it’s always easy to love what is not necessarily flawed, this is why I waited to make my changes.
+I’ve learned it’s always easy to love what is not necessarily flawed.
+This is why I waited to make my changes.
 I wanted to love me no matter how discouraged or uninspired I was.
 My biggest desire was to never neglect any portion of my being.
-After I mastered this concept I began to work on those flaws I had the authority to change.
-At times this step was very difficult, because it put me to work.
+After I mastered this concept, I began to work on those flaws because God spoke it into existence that I had the authority to change what I dont like.
+At times this step was very difficult, because it put me to work- I had to dig and extract past abuse.
 I had to train my thinking and force myself to become the person I saw in my future.
 On a daily basis I spoke positivity to myself.
-I exhausted ever muscle to become my best me, and I did.
-I went from 275 to 210lbs and counting.
+I also used prayer and scrpture to bind and release those things about me that were not of God.
+I exhausted every muscle to become my best me.
+I went from 275 to 210lbs.
+I also started to trust God again.
+I believed there was a promised attached to my future.
 I was so proud of myself.
 I had a different level of joy.

 Step 6) Be Fearless